netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 Aggregates are assigned to RIRs, and typically, an aggregate will correspond to either an allocation of public (globally routable) IP space granted by a regional authority, or a private (internally-routable) designation.

-For our fictional organization we will be defining RFC 1918 Private Address space for IPv4, which has the following Aggregates assigned to it:
+Our fictional organization will be using RFC 1918 Private Address space for IPv4, which has the following Aggregates assigned to it:

 -  10.0.0.0/8
 -  172.16.0.0/12